autoscore/autoscore/README.md

 example_data %>%
   autoscore() %>%   ## using all the defaults as.tibble()       ## to shorted output
 #> # A tibble: 40 x 6
 #>       id target                 response              human autoscore equal
 #>    <dbl> <fct>                  <fct>                 <dbl>     <int> <lgl>
-#>  1     1 mate denotes a judge… made the dinner in it     1         0 FALSE
+#>  1     1 mate denotes a judgem… made the dinner in it     1         0 FALSE
-#>  2     1 rampant boasting cap… rubbed against the c…     1         1 TRUE
+#>  2     1 rampant boasting capt… rubbed against the c…     1         1 TRUE
 #>  3     1 resting older earring  resting alert hearing     1         1 TRUE
-#>  4     1 bolder ground from j… boulder down from dr…     2         1 FALSE
+#>  4     1 bolder ground from ju… boulder down from dr…     2         1 FALSE
-#>  5     1 remove and name for … remember the name fo…     3         2 FALSE
+#>  5     1 remove and name for s… remember the name fo…     3         2 FALSE
-#>  6     1 done with finest han… dinner finished hand…     1         1 TRUE
+#>  6     1 done with finest hand… dinner finished hand…     1         1 TRUE
-#>  7     1 support with dock an… she put the duck in …     1         0 FALSE
+#>  7     1 support with dock and… she put the duck in …     1         0 FALSE
-#>  8     1 or spent sincere asi… earth bent spent her…     2         2 TRUE
+#>  8     1 or spent sincere aside earth bent spent her…     2         2 TRUE
-#>  9     1 account for who coul… i can for hookah kno…     2         2 TRUE
+#>  9     1 account for who could… i can for hookah kno…     2         2 TRUE
-#> 10     1 connect the beer dev… connected beard kind…     1         0 FALSE
+#> 10     1 connect the beer devi… connected beard kind…     1         0 FALSE
-#> # ... with 30 more rows
+#> # … with 30 more rows
 ```

 Next, let’s change some of the rules.